Previous dayFebruary 7, 2026Next day

 1.5 km---AutoUSGS →

-On February 7, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 8 km NW of The Geysers, CA at 20:05 UTC.
+The USGS recorded this magnitude 2.4 earthquake 8 km NW of The Geysers, CA at 20:05 UTC on February 7, 2026.
 In the 72 hours after this event, the USGS recorded 6 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 1.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 38.832°, -122.817°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 38.832°N, -122.817°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07